geoarrow/geoarrow/README.md

 ## Relationship with GeoParquet

-The GeoParquet specification originally started in this repo, but was moved out into its own repo (https://github.com/opengeospatial/geoparquet), leaving this repo to focus on the Arrow-specific specifications (Arrow layout and extension type metadata).
+The GeoParquet specification originally started in this repo, but was moved out into its [own repo](https://github.com/opengeospatial/geoparquet), leaving this repo to focus on the Arrow-specific specifications (Arrow layout and extension type metadata).
 Whereas GeoParquet is a file-level metadata specification, GeoArrow is a field-level metadata and memory layout specification that applies in-memory (e.g., an Arrow array), on disk (e.g., using